TomUszyn/pands-project/README.md

 ## Manual.

-To start using program type analysis.py and press enter.It will launch the main program, welcome message and a menu will appear with the following options:
+To start using program type analysis.py and press enter.
+It will launch the main program, welcome message and a menu will appear with the following options:
 * (s) Create the summary file for the Iris dataset.
 This option generates a text file summarizing the dataset.
 * (h) Create histograms for each variable in the Iris dataset and save it to PNG files.
 This option creates histograms for individual variables and saves them as PNG files.
 * (p) Create scatter and plots for each pair of variables in the Iris dataset.
 This option generates and displays scatter plots for various pairs of data.